17 Best Text Editors for Blogging [Simple & Easy-to-Use Solutions]

 Grammarly is perfect for bloggers who want to keep their writing in one place with the added benefit of powerful editing tools.

-The free version of Grammarly provides basic writing suggestions, which is enough for some people.
+The free version of Grammarly provides basic writing suggestions, which is enough for some people (see our Grammarly vs Hemingway comparison).
 You can also use the free version to test drive, before upgrading to the pro version.Get Grammarly Here

-ProWritingAid is another web-based text editor similar to Grammarly.
+ProWritingAid is another web-based blog editor similar to Grammarly.

 It hosts tons of advanced features to help you improve your writing and correct spelling mistakes, grammar, and punctuation.

-ProWritingAid has a lot of integrations if you use other editors and want features it offers.
+ProWritingAid has a lot of integrations if you use other editors and want the features it offers.

 These are available for MS Outlook, MS Word, OpenOffice, Google Docs, and browser extensions for Chrome, Firefox, Safari, and others.